kylemclaren/python-hello-world-minikube/README.md

 ## Going Further 🦾

 - Set up a local image registry or enable credential input for remote registry to push images to
+- Use `xip.io`
+- Secure app with self-signed certs
 - Enable Istio on cluster to manage traffic/load balancing
 - Setup CI/CD and deploy app using ArgoCD